Comparing Different Factory Layouts

 My results were about even.

 In another experiment, I wondered if the number of residential buildings built affected occupancy growth rates.

 In the first scenario, I set up one large apartment building and tracked its occupancy rate growth over five years.
 In the second identical experiment, I set up four large apartment buildings within close proximity and tracked their growth rate.
 Since four large apartment buildings would be a higher supply of rental units, it seems natural for them to fill up more slowly.

 But it turns out not to be the case in this game.
 All four buildings filled in the same amount of time as the single building.

 I ran the same scenario with the buildings spread out in areas with lower land value.
 As you probably already know from experience, occupancy rates slow when buildings are placed in areas with lower land value.

 As you can see, the estimated market value of the commercial building is not affected by surrounding buildings.
-The market values only seemed to rise when I rose the rent per square foot.
+The market values only seemed to rise when I raised the rent per square foot.

 Do two identical scenarios diverge if let play?
 And if so, how long would that divergence take?
-In this simple experiment I built 1 farm, 1 factory (leather wallets), and 1 leather store.
+In this simple experiment, I built one farm, one factory (leather wallets), and one leather store.
 I advertised the wallets and paused the game.
 I saved the game in two files and let them both run.
 All that I tracked is the amount of cash that I had.
 Here are the results after making no changes at all to either game.

-As you can see both scenarios had identical amounts of cash after one month but after 6 years there was a $10 million difference.
+As you can see, both scenarios had identical amounts of cash after one month, but after six years, there was a $10 million difference.

 These are just some experiments I've conducted within Capitalism 2.
-There's so many combinations of ideas to apply and there's many products, buildings, and concepts I haven't touched on such as media buildings, private labeling, brand strategies, mergers, stock market experiments, and more.
-Thanks for reading and feel free to comment or share your own strategies as well.
+There are so many combinations of ideas to apply, and there are many products, buildings, and concepts I haven't touched on, such as media buildings, private labeling, brand strategies, mergers, stock market experiments, and more.
+Thanks for reading, and feel free to comment or share your own strategies as well.